 Oh, if only dating were easier.
 If only we knew, before choosing a location to meet, picking out an outfit, and pumping ourselves up for the occasion, whether it would all be worth it.
 Would she find my joke funny?
 Maybe.
 Is there a chance he'll be interested in my favorite hobby?
 Only time will tell.
 The unknowns abound in meeting someone new, so understanding the psychology of attraction can help up your dating game.
-Researchers have long worked to understand the scientific aspects behind the elusive spark, posing questions and conducting studies around what makes someone appear more attractive, from how they sound, to what they wear, to how familiar they are.
-It's often not conclusive work, but when you're going out on a limb to meet a stranger, you'll take all the clues you can get.
+Researchers have long worked to understand the scientific aspects behind the elusive spark and discovered that there is more than one typology.

-Read on for eight tidbits about the psychology of attraction.
+Read on for seven tidbits about the psychology of attraction.

 Wear Red on a First Date

-A 2010 study by Kayser, Elliot, and Feltman found that heterosexual women who wore red when chatting with heterosexual men were deemed to be more attractive.
-The men asked the crimson-wearing women more intimate questions than those wearing blue or green, and the men wanted to sit closer to them, too.
+A 2010 study found that heterosexual women who wore red when chatting with heterosexual men were deemed to be more attractive.
+The men asked the crimson-wearing women more intimate questions than those wearing blue or green and wanted to sit closer to them.

 Conversely, heterosexual women who were asked to view men wearing red or standing in front of a red background saw them as more attractive, too.
-It has to do with red being a primal color that's associated with health and fertility.
+The phenomenon is attributed to red being a primal color that's associated with health and fertility.
 If you'd like to see for yourself, try wearing red on your next date.

-A 2011 experiment by Fennis and Stel found that using smaller gestures, talking slowly, and leaning backward are non-threatening cues that allow a date—who is, after all, a stranger—to feel more comfortable.
-Watch as they loosen up, and then feel free to get more animated.
-This balance between nonverbal cues is deemed attractive, since you're honoring personal space and later showcasing your personality.
+A 2011 experiment found that using smaller gestures, talking slowly, and leaning backward are nonthreatening cues that allow a date—who is, after all, a stranger—to feel more comfortable.
+Watch as they loosen up and then feel free to get more animated.
+This balance between nonverbal cues is deemed attractive since you're honoring personal space and showcasing your personality.

 You've probably been told that maintaining a bit of mystery at the beginning of a relationship is smart—and that's often true.
 But when you're in the presence of a partner, practicing mindfulness can potentially increase your attractiveness.

-A 2015 paper by Janz, Pepping, and Halford found that heterosexual women thought men were more attractive when they were actively involved in the conversation rather than acting aloof.
+A 2015 study found that heterosexual women thought men were more attractive when they were actively involved in the conversation rather than acting aloof.
 The same correlation wasn't made for heterosexual men talking to women, and the study says that it needs more research overall.
 All of this being said, it doesn't hurt to pay attention to your date!

 Genetics Impact Who We Find Attractive

 It should come as no surprise that humans inherently find symmetry attractive.
 The balance of facial and bodily features can be a primal hint at a person’s fertility and the strength of their genes, as is often known, but there’s yet another aspect of genetics that’s intriguing.
-In 2005, psychologist J. Philippe Rushton found that similar genetics determine 34% of friendship and mate selection.
+In 2005, the late psychologist J. Philippe Rushton found that similar genetics determine 34 percent of friendship and mate selection.
 In other words, that’s why happy couples can look alike.

 Montoya RM, Horton RS.
 Understanding The Attraction Process.
 Soc Personal Psychol Compass.
 2020;14:e12526. doi:10.1111/spc3.12526